Keep It Sweetly Simple!

 I'd love that!

-I only have meetings with couples who have booked me as their celebrant, but we can have a chat together on Zoom, if you are still making your celebrant choice.
+I only have in-person meetings with couples who have booked me as their celebrant, but we can have a chat together on Zoom, if you are still making your celebrant choice.

 At our one-hour meeting together, you would personalise the ceremony I’ve put together, with every option the Attorney-General will allow.
 There are other choices you can make as well.
 I’ll then prepare your ceremony for your wedding and it will probably fit on one A4 page!
 I’ll print it on parchment paper in the font of your choice – to match the font you choose for your certificate.